suffolklibraries/sljekyll/_events/brandon-2019-06-27-quiz-night.md

 location: brandon-library
 location-text: Brandon Library
 event-start-date: 2019-06-27
-event-doors-open: 1830
+event-doors-open: 1845
 event-start-time: 1900
 event-ticket-price: "3 per person"
 breadcrumb: y
 ---

-Our popular quiz returns with the usual mix of brainteasers, trivia and the plain ridiculous.
+Teams of up to 4 are invited to join us for our popular quiz, with the usual mix of brainteasers, trivia and the plain ridiculous.
 Come and give the grey cells a summer workout.

 Half time raffle and tea, coffee and cake for sale.
 Bring your own drink and nibbles.